 Its success ultimately brings to mind the introduction of the VW Up.

 The likeable city car – also offered as the Seat Mii – didn’t reinvent the class or prove particularly innovative; instead, it shrewdly met buyer expectations in the key areas of practicality, usability, appearance and fuel economy, then neatly exceeded them when it came to the chronically undervalued business of actually driving it.

 By adopting the same approach, Seat has produced an SUV we both like for the sake of useful comparison and admire full stop.

 It also speaks volumes that the Ateca tops our charts in the crossover segment, by stealing the crown from the Qashqai and ahead of the Skoda Yeti, Renault Kadjar and Mazda CX-3.
-What's more it looks destined to remain there as only the forthcoming Skoda Karoq provides any direct competition to the Ateca's crown.
+With the latest direct competition, Skoda's Karoq, failing to dislodge it, the Ateca looks destined to keep it for the foreseeable future.